aronsky/esphome-components/components/ble_adv_controller/README.md

 3. Add a lamp controller `ble_adv_controller` specifying:
    * its `id` to be referenced by entities it controls.
 The `id` is also the reference used to pair with the device: if it is changed the device needs to be re-paired with the new `id`.
    * its `encoding`, this is fully known from the controlling app, see the possible values in the examples below.
-   * its `variant`, this is the version of the encoding. keep the default value (last version) as a first step.
+   * its `variant`, this is the version of the encoding.
+Keep the default value (last version) as a first step, this will probably be the good one if your light is recent.
 4. Add one or several light or fan entities to the configuration with the `ble_adv_controller` platform
 5. Add a `pair` configuration button to ease the pairing action from HA
 6. Install and flash the ESP32 device
-7. Use the newly created button to pair with your light (press the button withing 5 seconds of powering it with a switch, the same way you would have done with the phone app).
+7. Use the newly created button in Home Assistant to pair with your light (press the button withing 5 seconds of powering the lamp with a switch, the same way you would have done with the phone app).
 If the pairing works you should be able to control your light / fan from Home Assistant.
-If you are sure you followed the pairing procedure but you are **NOT** able to control ityour lamp from Home Assistant it means your Lamp is not using the latest version of the encoding, and that you will have to specify another `variant`, see the possible values in the examples.
+If you are sure you followed the pairing procedure but you are **NOT** able to control your lamp from Home Assistant it means your Lamp is not using the latest version of the encoding, and that you will have to specify another `variant`, see the possible values in the examples.
 Once specified, go back to step 6.
 8. Enjoy controlling your BLE light with Home Assistant!

 ## Known issues and not implemented or tested features

 * Does not support RGB lights for now, request it if needed.
-* ZhiJia encoding v0 and v1 have not been tested (as no end user available to test it and help debugging) and then may not work.
+* ZhiJia encoding v0 and v1 (may be needed for older version of Lamps controlled with ZhiJia app) have not been tested (as no end user available to test it and help debugging) and then may not work.
 Contact us if you have such device and we will make it work together!
-* Zhijia Fan feature has not been tested yet (same as previous).

 ## Example configuration: basic lamp using ZhiJia encoding v2 and Pair button